moment-eng/interview-perf/README.md

 # Bug

 This repository contains a very simple app that reproduces a bug.
-Our objective is to discover and fix the bug!
+Instructions on the reproduction are displayed when you start the application.
+Our objective is to diagnose and fix the bug!

-You can use any tools you'd like to debug this. `console.log`, debuggers, Google—any of that is fair game.
+You can use any tools you'd like for this task. `console.log`, debuggers, Google—any of that is fair game.

 For reference, the directory structure looks like this: